rvpmin/daily_news_wordle/README.md

-# 📰 Wordle NYT - Daily Game with Real Articles
+# 📰 Daily News Wordle - Wordle with Real Articles

 This project is a Wordle-style guessing game where the player must guess a five-letter word, **extracted from a real New York Times article**.
 The game updates daily, and each level corresponds to a different article.
 After each round, the player sees the article's title, abstract, and a link to the original.